theodi/synthetic-data-tutorial/README.md

 For this stage, we're going to be loosely following the de-identification techniques used which NHS England describe in a blog post about [creating its own synthetic data](https://odileeds.org/blog/2019-01-24-exploring-methods-for-creating-synthetic-a-e-data).

-If you look in `tutorial/deidentify.py` you'll see the full code of all deidentification steps.
+If you look in `tutorial/deidentify.py` you'll see the full code of all de-identification steps.
 You can run this code easily.

 ```python
 python tutorial/deidentify.py